therealplato/therealplato.com/hugosite/content/posts/breakingprod.md

 ##### Minimize Impact

-Build systems that handle known failure modes, but let the engineers handle unknown failure modes:
+Build systems that have code paths for known failure modes, but let the engineers handle unknown failure modes:

-* Build high-availability systems with multiple replicas to minimize impact when networking or hardware problems make a service unavailable.
+* Use high-availability designs with multiple replicas to minimize impact when networking or hardware problems make a service unavailable.
 * Retry after transient failures (but not indefinitely.)
 * Retry if dependencies are unavailable at system startup (but not indefinitely.)
 * Do not take zero action when an error or exception is encountered.